 You can search the programmes available from your fields of interests on the websites below.
 The best source for information is always the university’s own website.

 There are mainly two ways to apply; separate application or joint application.
 You can apply directly to university or you can jointly apply to 6 programmes at maximum through the website studyinfo.fi.

 Yes, you can study in Finland as a visiting student or as a free mover.
 In general, you can stay from 2 months to one year at maximum.
-You also might be able to earn credits and transfer to your home universities.
+You might also be able to earn transferrable credits to your home universities.